Physiotherapists can help you to be more active, move better and manage pain. They can also support participation in sports and recreation activities.

 Physiotherapy comes under the Improved Daily Living category of the NDIS Capacity Building budget.

-This category is designed to provide assessment, training, supports or therapy to assist you to develop skills to increase independence.
+This category is designed to provide assessment, training, supports or therapy to assist you in developing skills to increase independence.
 It also covers a wide range of therapies, often provided by allied health services, like physiotherapists.

 While physiotherapists can assist with many things, the services they provide often relate to improving movement and mobility.
 They also teach techniques for improving breathing.